Rerurate514/vscode-tetris/README.md

 ## Features

-You can play that famous line block game in the lower left space!
+You can play that famous line block game in the bottom-left corner!

-Take a break from coding and play!
+Take a break from coding and enjoy!

-I'm a student, so please tolerate any bugs or errors and post them on issue. **(´;ω;｀)**
+I'm a student, so please bear with any bugs or errors and report them as issues. **(´;ω;｀)**